sanjaykumaran16/sanjaykumaran16/README.md

 # Hi there 👋, I'm Sanjay Kumaran

-💻 Computer Science undergraduate | Passionate about **Java, DSA, and building scalable full-stack applications**.
+💻 Computer Science undergraduate and Passionate about **Java, DSA, and building scalable full-stack applications**.
 🌱 Currently exploring the **MERN stack** and applying problem-solving skills to create efficient, user-friendly solutions.

 ---